stolostron/rhacm-docs/services/cert_manager/cert_image_mgr.md

    {: codeblock}

 5. After all pods are restarted, check the following:
-   - Log in to your private image registry to verify that you are able to `push` and `pull` images to and from the {{site.data.keyword.product}} private registry.
+   - Log in to your private image registry to verify that you are able to `push` and `pull` images to and from the Red Hat Advanced Cluster Management for Kubernetes private registry.
      ```
      docker login mycluster.icp:8500
      ```
      {: codeblock}

    - If Vulnerability Advisor (VA) is enabled, verify that images that are pushed into the registry are being scanned by VA.
-   - Verify that images that are pushed to the registry are viewable from the {{site.data.keyword.product}} console.
+   - Verify that images that are pushed to the registry are viewable from the Red Hat Advanced Cluster Management for Kubernetes console.